filmstro/filmstro_ffmpeg/CONTRIBUTING.md

 filmstro_ffmpeg
 ===============

-This JUCE wrapper for the ffMpeg library was written by Daniel Walz, begun while working at Filmstro Ltd. in Brighton, uk.
+This JUCE wrapper for the ffMpeg library was written by Daniel Walz (ffAudio), begun while working at Filmstro Ltd. in Brighton, UK.

 We welcome all contributions, suggestions and bug reports, as this is the strength of Open Source.